-A weekly look at how our national and global vaccination program is going.
-We are improving getting vaccine into arms, but perhaps not improving as quickly as we should.
+A weekly look at how the national and global vaccination programs are going.
+We're improving at getting vaccines into arms, but not improving as quickly as we should.

 I admit I wandered down the rabbit hole on deplatforming free speech with three articles, all with different viewpoints.
 And then a piece on vaccinations, it is not about central control as much as centralized communication.

 There are several websites compiling data on the vaccination roll-out.
 As was the case for tracking the spread of COVID-19, some metrics are more helpful than others.
 Here is our initial guide, and like COVID-19, subject to change.

 Once again, I reached out to my friends living in an extended care facility to get an update.
 After all, they were in the first wave to be immunized, weren't they?

 Front-line essential workers – that’s a great phrase, but what does it mean?
 Are Congressmen and their aides really “essential workers”?

 As two vaccines begin to roll out, the angst previously directed at when this will happen is being quickly transferred to questions of how, and to whom.
 A new opinion piece suggests some nudges that might make the process of delivering more than a half-billion jabs possible.